Tenneti02/voice_assistant/README.md

 ## 🎙️ How to Use Twilight Assistant

-Twilight Assistant works in **two modes**:
+Twilight works in **two modes**—pick the one that suits you!

 ### ✨ **Text Mode**
-💬 Prefer typing?
-No problem!
+👨‍💻 Prefer typing?

-1. Type `text` and press **Enter**.
+1. Type `text` and hit **Enter**.
-2. Type your query when prompted.
-3. Get an instant AI-powered response!
+2. Ask a question or type a command.
+3. The assistant will respond instantly!
-4. Type `exit` to quit.
+4. Type `exit` when you're done.

 ### 🎤 **Voice Mode**
-🎙️ Want to go hands-free?
-Just say **"Twilight"** and speak!

-1. The assistant listens for the wake word.
+🎙️ Want a hands-free experience?

+1. Say **"Twilight"** (or your custom wake word).
-2. Once detected, speak clearly.
+2. Speak your command clearly.
-3. Twilight will respond with both **text and speech**.
+3. Twilight will **talk back** and display responses on-screen.
-4. To stop, say **"exit"** after the wake word.
+4. To stop, just say **"exit"** after the wake word.

 ---

 ## 🛠️ Troubleshooting

 ### ❓ **Not getting responses?**
-✅ Ensure all required libraries are installed (`pip install ...`).
+✅ Make sure all libraries are installed (`pip install ...`).
-✅ Restart the terminal and re-run `python assistant.py`.
+✅ Restart your terminal and try running `python assistant.py` again.

 ### 🔊 **Wake word not working?**
 ✔️ Double-check your **Picovoice Access Key**.
-✔️ Make sure the **Porcupine model file** (`.ppn`) is in the correct directory.
+✔️ Ensure the **Porcupine model file** (`.ppn`) is in the correct directory.

 ---

 ## 🎉 Enjoy Using Twilight Assistant!

-🚀 Whether you're chatting via text or voice, **Twilight Assistant** is here to assist you!

-Need help?
-Check the [Picovoice Docs](https://picovoice.ai/docs/) or [Ollama Docs](https://ollama.ai/).
+Now you’re all set!
+Have fun chatting with Twilight—whether by voice or text.
+If you run into any issues, check out the [Picovoice Docs](https://picovoice.ai/docs/) or [Ollama Docs](https://ollama.ai/).